hijinay/First_Image_Processing/README.md

 # First_Image_Processing
-Image process for cifar-10 dataset from University of Toronto
+Image processing for cifar-10 dataset from University of Toronto with the help of CNN.